2018, Vol. 2 Issue 1, Part A

 How to cite this article:

-Dr. Sandip R Rathod, Dr. Daivesh P Shah and Dr. Rishi A Solanki.
+Dr. Sandip R Rathod, Dr. Daivesh P Shah, Dr. Rishi A Solanki.
 Functional outcome of distal tibial fractures: Tibial nailing versus distal tibial locking plating.
-2018; 2(1): 42-45
+Nat J Clin Orthop 2018;2(1):42-45